 but deliver us from evil.

 As the Protestant Reformation spread and splintered, various groups reacted more strongly against Catholic practices, such as the practice of the Rosary, hierarchical church government, and liturgical church services.
-Lutheranism more closely resembled the tradition and practices of the Christian church.
+As a result, Lutheranism more closely resembled the tradition and practices of the Christian church.

-Throughout the centuries, Christians have used repetition to remind themselves of important truths about God.
-The use of a rosary supports this by allowing believers to focus their minds upon the subject of their prayer instead of on remembering how many times they have said a certain phrase.
+Throughout the centuries, Christians have used repetition to remind themselves of essential truths about God.
+Using a rosary supports this by allowing believers to focus on the subject of their prayer instead of remembering how many times they have said a specific phrase.

-The established cycles of prayers used with a rosary prevents believers from praying things that are contrary to what the Bible and the church teaches.
+The established cycle of prayers used with a rosary prevents believers from praying contrary to what the Bible and the Church teach.
 (Also see Do Lutherans Call Their Pastors Father?)

 Additionally, the use of a rosary can help foster community.
-Every day, all throughout the world, Catholics repeat the same truths about God and about Mary through the use of rosary.
+Every day, throughout the world, Catholics repeat the same truths about God and Mary through the rosary.
 As a result, a rosary can be edifying for the believer on both the individual and the corporate level.

-Catholicism isn’t the only faith tradition that have used a rosary or something similar.
-The Desert Fathers, a group of monks who lived in the third century A.D., used prayer ropes with knots instead of beads.
+Catholicism isn’t the only tradition that has used a rosary or something similar.
+For example, the Desert Fathers, a group of monks who lived in the third century A.D., used prayer ropes with knots instead of beads.

-Instead of Hail Mary’s, they repeated the Lord’s Prayer.
-More recently, the largest Lutheran denomination in the United States, the Evangelical Lutheran Church in America, created a distinctively Lutheran set of prayers that can be used with rosary beads.
+Instead of Hail Marys, they repeated the Lord’s Prayer.
+More recently, the largest Lutheran denomination in the United States, the Evangelical Lutheran Church in America, created a distinctively Lutheran set of prayers people can use with rosary beads.
 (Also see What Is the Most Conservative Lutheran Synod?)

-Additionally, group of Anglicans created a rosary that has 33 beads, one for each year of Jesus’s life on earth.
-(Also see Lutheran vs Episcopalian: What’s the Difference?)
+Additionally, a group of Anglicans created a rosary with 33 beads, one for each year of Jesus’ life on earth.
+(Also see Lutheran vs. Episcopalian: What’s the Difference?)

 References: